edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 ### AESProtection

-!!! edgey "Edgex 2.1"
-    This transform provides AES 256 encryption with a random initialization vector and authentication using a SHA 512 hash in an "encrypt then MAC" scheme (see [here](https://datatracker.ietf.org/doc/html/draft-mcgrew-aead-aes-cbc-hmac-sha2-02) for more details).
-It can only be configured using secrets.

 | Factory Method                                         | Description                                                                                                |
 |--------------------------------------------------------|------------------------------------------------------------------------------------------------------------|
 | NewAESProtection(secretPath string, secretName string) | This function returns a `Encryption` instance initialized with the passed in `secretPath` and `secretName` |